Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ```

 We create a stylesheet inside our iframe and define what the rules are.
-In our example for the no-div playground, this is of course very limited.
+In our example for the no-div playground, this is very limited.
-But you can even write `JavaScript`, `CSS`, and `HTML` if you wanted to.
+But you can even write `JavaScript`, `CSS`, and `HTML` if you want to.

-Now if we type it will modify the iframe directly like this.
+Now, if we type it will modify the iframe directly like this.

 ![No div capture input](https://cdn.hashnode.com/res/hashnode/image/upload/v1608993330016/1zTWohz-K.gif)

-Perhaps that's all you want for your project in that case you can find this file here:
+Perhaps that's all you want for your project.
+In that case, you can find this file here:

 [Download the css playground index.html](https://gist.github.com/rebelchris/1d08b077841b5f21a1c1230c19c0f283)

 ## Saving the art

-I actually already stopped at this point and wanted to do the saving later, but then people would be so annoyed if they spend too much time on this CSS art, and it got lost.
+I already stopped at this point and wanted to do the saving later, but then people would be so annoyed if they spent too much time on this CSS art and it got lost.

 So decided to push and get this in V1.

-I looked at several options including [google sheets](https://daily-dev-tips.com/posts/nodejs-write-data-in-a-google-sheet/), air table, but decided to go with Firebase.
+I looked at several options, including [google sheets](https://daily-dev-tips.com/posts/nodejs-write-data-in-a-google-sheet/), air table, but decided to go with Firebase.

-Firebase is a cool real-time database, in this example, I didn't really need to real-time part, but oh well it works.
+Firebase is a fantastic real-time database.
+In this example, I didn't really need the real-time part, but it works well.

-So first head over to [Firebase](https://console.firebase.google.com/), sign up, and create your first project.
+So first, head over to [Firebase](https://console.firebase.google.com/), sign up, and create your first project.

-Once you created your project you'll see the vast amount of features Firebase offers.
+Once you create your project, you'll see the vast amount of features Firebase offers.

-We will actually only be focussing on the Realtime Database.
+We will only be focussing on the Realtime Database.

 ![Firebase realtime database](https://cdn.hashnode.com/res/hashnode/image/upload/v1608994046805/No_YbLaav.png)